Ankur-cell-coder/Yoga-Registration-website/README.md

 User can only make their own Payment and can choose their own slot only.

+Admin have to delete userdata records on last day of each months.

 ### Logic

 Here After login we use login credential i.e:-(cookies)